Owaismoiz/ChinookAPI/README.md

 - `/invoices_above_20` → Invoices with Total >= $20
 - `/top_countries` → Top 3 countries by revenue
 - `/long_tracks_by_genre` → Genres with Average lenght >= 5 minutes
+- `/rock_genre` → List of all the "Rock" Genre songs

 ## Setup